Bully's Restaurant

 Bully's Restaurant is a restaurant in Jackson, Mississippi.
 In 2016 it was named one of America's Classics by the James Beard Foundation.
-The restaurant is located on Livingston Avenue in Jackson, Mississippi.
+The restaurant is located on Livingston Road in Jackson, Mississippi.

 History

 Ballery Tyrone Bully built the restaurant with his father; both of them are masons.
 The restaurant opened in 1982.
 It originally opened as a snack shop serving sandwiches to local factory workers.

 Menu

-The restaurant focusses on Southern cuisine and soul food staples such as chitterlings, neckbones, oxtails, macaroni and cheese, and greens.
+The restaurant focuses on Southern cuisine and soul food staples such as chitterlings, neckbones, oxtails, macaroni and cheese, and greens.
 The Beard Foundation said "This is back-of-the-range cooking without peer. " The 2021 Moon U.S. Civil Rights Trail called the food "some soul food hall-of-fame-style cooking".

 Recognition

 In 2016 the restaurant was named one of America's Classics by the James Beard Foundation.